Home Blog Do All Sunglasses Protect Your Eyes From UV Rays

 The World Health Organization (WHO) estimates that UV radiation either causes or exacerbates 20% of cataract cases.
 Cataracts are the primary cause of blindness globally, accounting for 48% of cases.

-Because of this, it's critical to confirm that the sunglasses you now own or plan to purchase provide complete UV defense up to 400 nm.
+Because of this, it's critical to confirm that the sunglasses you now own or plan to purchase provide complete UV defence up to 400 nm.
 It has to have a UV400 label on it.
 Make sure your sunglasses provide full sunglass-level UV protection by consulting an eye healthcare specialist.

 Special Tints

-The vibrantly colored lenses of sunglasses from the 1990s are returning!
+The vibrantly coloured lenses of sunglasses from the 1990s are returning!
 You can get prescription or customized shades like Nike sunglasses with lens tints in whatever hue you like, from vivid pink to blue, yellow, or green.
 Tinted glasses are not only stylish but practical for sports.

 Grey and brown are two more conservative tint options for tinted glasses.
-The majority of colors are offered in gradient tints, which fade from bright to dark from up to the bottom of the lens, or in double gradients, which change from one color to another.
+The majority of colours are offered in gradient tints, which fade from bright to dark from up to the bottom of the lens, or in double gradients, which change from one colour to another.
 These sunglasses are perfect for driving because they are especially comfortable if there are differences in light from the top and bottom.

 Mirror Sunglasses

-Mirror coatings come in a range of metallic colors and can be placed on the front of sunglasses' lenses.
+Mirror coatings come in a range of metallic colours and can be placed on the front of sunglasses' lenses.
 These coatings are not only stylish but also effectively reduce light transmission through the lens, making them perfect for situations when intense brightness is required.

-Colors used for mirror coating are applied to lenses and are solely decorative.
+Colours used for mirror coating are applied to lenses and are solely decorative.
 You don't need to worry about a mirror impairing your vision, but the color of the lens in combination with a particular mirror may have an effect; your eye doctor may give you advice on the best pairings.

 Do Your Sunglasses Offer UV Protection?